Part one of two.

 Responding to demand has led to big profits, its reported that there is a price premium of around 50% for vegan products.
 However, other research commissioned by Linda McCartney Foods found that the British public saved almost £3 million in 2018 by cutting down on meat.
 To further bolster this, Defra reported that between 2012 and 2017 the sale of meat products had declined by 7%.

 There is a vegan item for every meal and snack you can think of, from vegan granola, to vegan cheese, meat alternatives, vegan fish fingers, vegan chocolate, vegan yoghurt – meaning plenty alternatives to yield profits.
 The Vegan Society registered 9590 new products as vegan last year.

 The number of acquisitions of vegan companies quadrupled in 2017, according to research by Foodbev.
 However, the irony here is that the vegan brands are being swallowed up by corporations owned by meat and dairy parent firms.

 Its reported by Mintel that the UK meat-free markets has risen from being worth £539 million in 2017 to £572 this year.
 Furthermore, a study by Oxford University found that the USA would save $259.1 billion if the country went vegan, or if they chose a vegetarian diet, it would still produce significant savings of $258.6 billion.

 Of course, the decline in sales of meat, and dairy products too, will have devastating repercussions on our farming industry.
 While some innovative farmers have begun to adapt and look for other business opportunities, others are facing dark times.

-Next month, we explore the downsides of the vegan trend on the UK’s food industry.
+You can find the next blog in this series here – we explore the downsides of the vegan trend on the UK’s food industry.